Network Security

 Ports

-Only the database port (or ports) for the selected engine are exposed.
+Only the database port (or ports) for the selected engine are exposed at the cloud edge, and even those are reachable only from IPs in allowed_cidrs.
 No SSH, admin UIs, or management APIs are reachable from the internet.

 | Engine | Exposed ports |